victoriancode/amp4endpoint/README.md

  OR

- 2.2 Run the following command and your AMP console credentials:
+**Option 2:** Run the following command and your AMP console credentials:

+ Enter your AMP Console details after these commands
  ```
  python amp4ep_duplicate_fixer.py
  y
  ```
- Enter your AMP Console details

  _____
 ## Demo
 Video: https://youtu.be/jXujBqelfLU